 Kelly earned her Masters degree from the University of Guelph and is currently a part-time PhD student in Recreation & Leisure Studies at the University of Waterloo.

-Lynne is currently Vice President at the Kitchener Waterloo Community Foundation.
+Lynne is currently Vice President at the Waterloo Region Community Foundation.
 Lynne is responsible for the organization’s overall granting, donor relations, marketing, communications and volunteer engagement strategies.
-Prior to joining KWCF in 2018, Lynne held many senior and executive leadership roles in the insurance industry for over 25 years, with a particular focus on Marketing, Corporate Communications, Community Relations and Public Affairs.
+Prior to joining WRCF in 2018, Lynne held many senior and executive leadership roles in the insurance industry for over 25 years, with a particular focus on Marketing, Corporate Communications, Community Relations and Public Affairs.

 You must be logged in to post a comment.